University Logo

 ‘Enrol’ has a corresponding meaning.

-‘Foreign Student’ has the meaning given in the Act.
+‘International Student’ has the meaning given in the Act.

 ‘Staff Member’ means a member of the staff of the University.

-a Duly enrolled as a student of the University
+a duly enrolled as a Student of the University

 or

-b Applying to enrol as a student of the University.
+b applying to enrol as a Student of the University.

-‘Student Loan’ has the same meaning as it has in section 2 of the Student Loan Scheme Act 1992.
+‘Student Loan’ has the same meaning as it has in section 2 of the Student Loan Scheme Act 2011.

-‘Student Services Fee’ means the fee paid by an enrolled student for student support services provided by the University.
+‘Student Services Fee’ means the fee paid by an enrolled Student for Student Support Services provided by the University.

-‘University’ means The University of Auckland constituted under The University of Auckland Act 1961.
+‘University’ means the University of Auckland constituted under the University of Auckland Act 1961.

 3 Tuition Fees